KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

    Text Widget Settings Editor

-Select the *Editor* property and type in the desired text.
+The *Editor* property allows typing the desired text.
-Select the *[] placeholder* menu item and then *Columns Data* to find the dataset column(s) previously selected as shown in the below image.
+From the *[] placeholder* menu the item *Columns Data* makes available the dataset column(s) previously selected as shown in the below image.

 .. figure:: media/image011.png